niksy/addic7ed-subtitles-api/README.md

 Returns: `Promise`

-Downloads subtitle from URL.
+Downloads subtitle from URL or reject promise if download count is exceeded.
 Returns `Buffer` with custom `filename` property containing proposed output filename.

 #### url